 Eura food waste case (Satakunta)

 Eura Food Waste Case: A project focused on reducing food waste in schools while fostering environmental awareness among children.
-The concept is intended for replication in other communities across Satakunta, starting with the Eurajoki community.

 Related knowledge